 Most of us grow up playing a sport that we genuinely love, until life happens and we eventually quit.
-We get busy and it becomes increasingly hard to find other people who are able play regularly within our circle of friends.
+We get busy and it becomes increasingly hard to find other people within our circle of friends who are able play regularly.

 For me, it was soccer.
-I had a good decade playing in an official league, at school or simply for fun, until an injury forced me to focus on my business career.
+I had a good decade playing in an official league, at school or simply for fun, until an injury forced me to focus on my business career instead.
 Ten years later, I still miss those days.
 But I’ve struggled to get back at it.

 They say the best startups are the ones the founders build for themselves, so I set out to solve this problem by creating Dribblin, an online marketplace where users can rent sports venues and connect with other players.

 But, you see, this is just how the idea came to be.
 It’s not the real WHY.

 So let me tell you the true origin story behind Dribblin.